Spring has sprung, but winter-like weather will return — so here are some Seattle weather jokes to lighten the mood

 Heh heh heh.

 The vernal equinox, which occurs this year at 9:15 a.m.
-Pacific Standard Time, is when the length of both day and night are equal, about 12 hours each.
+Pacific Standard Time on Tuesday, is when the length of both day and night are equal, about 12 hours each.

 Since the last equinox, the autumnal one, Earth has traveled 290 million miles around the sun, or roughly 67,000 miles an hour.
 And we at 47.6 degrees latitude have spun a little over 3 million miles in rotation since the beginning of fall, Guy said.